coreos/tectonic-docs/Documentation/tutorials/sandbox/first-app.md

 Then, add the service:
 1. Go to *Routing > Services*, and click *Create Service*.
-2. Copy the contents of [simple-service.yaml](#simple-service), listed below, into the pane, replacing the default content.
+2. Copy the contents of [simple-service.yaml](#simple-service) for your platform, listed below, into the pane, replacing the default content.
 3. Click *Create*.

-The Console will create the service, and display its *Overview* window.
+Console will create the service, and display its *Overview* window.

 Then, add the Ingress resource:
 1. Go to *Routing > Ingress*, and click *Create Ingress*.
-2. Copy the contents of [simple-ingress.yaml](#simple-ingress) into the pane, replacing the default content.
+2. Copy the contents of [simple-ingress.yaml](#simple-ingress), for your platform, into the pane, replacing the default content.
 3. Click *Create*.

+> NOTE: On AWS, Ingress is automatically generated when the Service is created.
+Adding an Ingress resource is not required.

-The Console will create the Ingress, and display its *Overview* window.
+Tectonic will create the Ingress, and display its *Overview* window.
 Copy the *Host* and *Path* and combine them into a URL.
 [Visit the URL][check-work] to check your work.
+  (For AWS, copy the *External Load Balancer* URL displayed into a browser to check your work.
+(It may take several minutes for AWS to update their ELB.))

-## Deploying an application from kubectl
+## Deleting an application using kubectl

-This example will use the simple app deployed above.
-To create an identical app, first delete the existing app using `kubectl delete`:
+The next example will use the simple app deployed above.
+To create an identical app, first delete the existing app using `kubectl delete`.

 ```sh
 $ kubectl delete deploy/simple-deployment svc/simple-service ing/simple-ingress